-For example, to denote a Jewelery brand, its generic name can be ‘Big Necklaces’.
+For example, to denote a Jewellery brand, its generic name can be ‘Big Necklaces’.

-- Descriptive Trademarks: As its name suggests, these terms can portray quality of the product or service offered.
-Similar to generic terms, these marks are also very common and therefore, similarly they are not that difficult to distinguish products/services from one another.
+- Descriptive Trademarks: As the name suggests, these terms can portray the quality of the product or service offered.
+Similar to generic terms, these marks are also very common and therefore, they are not that difficult to distinguish products/services from one another.
 Since they are better than generic terms, they get the approval, but on the contrary, they are considered as the weakest marks to receive approval.
-Being the weakest, they don’t offer much a strong protection.
+Being the weakest, they don’t offer much strong protection.

 For example: ‘Bed & Breakfast Registry’ for lodging reservations services.

-- Suggestive Trademarks: As its name suggests, these marks suggests the users to think of a relation between the product/service and the term.
-They don’t directly pinpoint the product, but depicts a connection.
-They need a thought to figure out how and what are they actually linked.
-Sometimes, the term can be a possible outcome, or a pre-requisite to the product.
+- Suggestive Trademarks: As its name suggests, these marks suggest the users to think of a relation between the product/service and the term.
+They don’t directly pinpoint the product but depicts a connection.
+There is a need for thought to figure out how and where they are actually linked.
+Sometimes, the term can be a possible outcome or a pre-requisite to the product.
 Since these are considered more creative and unique marks that don’t, on their own, conjure an association with a product or service, they have a higher likelihood of approval by the USPTO, with broader protections.